-Bioregional is working with partners to make green solar electricity connect easily and affordably into local electricity grids.
-The result – carbon-free energy, lower power bills for householders and lower costs for housing developers.
+Bioregional has been working with partners to make green solar electricity connect easily and affordably into local electricity grids.
+The aim – carbon-free energy, lower power bills for householders and lower costs for housing developers.

 Greening the grid

-This ‘smart DC’ technology relies on software to control the flows of power between the PV panels, the battery storage, the household switchboard (or consumer unit) and the local grid.
+The system relies on computer software to control the flows of power between the PV panels, the battery storage, the household switchboard (or consumer unit) and the local grid.
 It cuts peak levels of solar electricity exports from homes while reducing imports from the grid.

-Through a £1.2m partnership project led by smart DC pioneers Moixa Technology and funded by government innovation agency Innovate UK, Bioregional is now participating in a trial examining how solar-generated electricity can be stored locally.
+Through a £1.2m partnership project led by smart DC pioneers Moixa Technology and funded by government innovation agency Innovate UK, Bioregional participated in a 33 month project examining how solar-generated electricity can be stored locally.
 It took place in Rose Hill, a community with high levels of deprivation in east Oxford.

 About our partners